-We believe that the net proceeds from this offering and the proposed private sale of senior notes in September 1999, together with our existing cash and our available capital lease financing and bank financing (subject to limitations in our senior note indentures), will be sufficient to fund our operating losses, debt service requirements, capital expenditures, possible acquisitions and other cash needs for our operations, including iPRIMUS.com, until at least December 31, 2000.
-The semi-annual interest payments due under the 1997 senior notes through August 1, 2000 have been pre-funded and will be paid from our restricted investments.
+We believe that the net proceeds from this offering and the proposed private sale of \$250 million of senior notes in October 1999, together with our existing cash and our available capital lease financing and bank financing (subject to limitations in our senior note indentures), will be sufficient to fund our operating losses, debt service requirements, capital expenditures, possible acquisitions and other cash needs for our operations, including iPRIMUS.com, until at least December 31, 2000.
+We have signed a purchase agreement for the proposed senior note offering.
+Such offering is subject to customary closing conditions and we cannot assure you that the proposed senior note offering will be completed.
+If the proposed senior note offering is not completed, we may have to modify the execution of our growth plan.
+The semiannual interest payments due under the 1997 senior notes through August 1, 2000 have been pre-funded and will be paid from our restricted investments.
 We continually are evaluating the expansion of our service offerings and plan to make further investments in and enhancements to our switches and distribution channels in order to expand our service offerings.
 In order to fund these additional cash requirements, we anticipate that we will be required to raise additional financing from public or private equity or debt sources.
 Additionally, if our plans or assumptions change, including those with respect to the development of our network, the level of our operations and our operating cash flow, if our assumptions prove inaccurate, if we consummate additional investments or acquisitions or if we experience unexpected costs or competitive pressures, or if existing cash and any other borrowings prove to be insufficient, we may be required to seek additional capital sooner than expected.
 We presently have no commitment or agreement with respect to any material acquisition, joint venture or strategic investment.